 Apocrine sweat glands: The mysterious odor producers

 Where do you find them?
 Apocrine sweat glands have a specific predilection for the armpits (axillary cavities), the area around the nipples and the groin area.
-You also find them near the ears, where they produce cerumen (earwax), and around the eyes, where they contribute to the production of tears.
+You will also find them near the ears, where they produce cerumen (earwax), and around the eyes, where they contribute to the production of tears.

 What do they look like?
 Compared to the eccrine sweat glands, these guys are larger and they drain into hair follicles rather than directly on the skin surface.